zhouy/document-versioning/README.md

 		db=mysql:root@document_versioning

-* Problem solved

-	If using MYSQL5.5, please execute following command:
+* It is possible that you encounter a problem of dependency (MySQL 5.5), please try execute following command:

 		$ mysql -u root
 		mysql> use document_versioning